-Were you or a loved one hurt in an accident involving a taxicab in Miami, FL?
+Were you or a loved one hurt in an accident involving a taxicab in Miami, Florida?
 You may be entitled to compensation for medical bills, lost wages, and pain and suffering.
-A Miami taxi accident lawyer at Shaked Law Firm can fight to hold the driver, taxi company, and other at-fault parties accountable for your losses.
+A Miami taxi accident lawyer at Shaked Law Personal Injury Lawyers can fight to hold the driver, taxi company, and other at-fault parties accountable for your losses.

 Since 2007, we’ve committed our legal practice to fight for injured clients across South Florida.
 We’ve recovered tens of millions of dollars to help those clients get back on their feet.

-How Shaked Law Firm Can Help After a Taxi Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After a Taxi Accident in Miami

 However, taxi crashes are different from most motor vehicle accidents.
 Taxicab drivers don’t always own their vehicle or medallion.
 The insurance rules are also different.
 Accordingly, you may need a Miami injury lawyer to handle your taxi accident claim and get you the full compensation you deserve.

-At Shaked Law Firm, we have a combined 100 years of experience.
+At Shaked Law Personal Injury Lawyers, we have a combined 100 years of experience.
 We’ve helped countless clients recover the money they need to move forward after an accident.
 Our team includes board-certified civil trial lawyers, a designation that only a handful of Miami personal injury attorneys receive.
 You can count on us to put in the hard work to maximize your financial recovery.

 We can help by: